chanzuckerberg/software-mentions/software-mentions-linker-disambiguator/README.md

 4. We assign each cluster's name to the mention with the highest frequency in our corpus.

 ## How to run the disambiguation code ##
-Here are the instructions for running the disambiguation code from scratch.
+All the scripts for linking are under the `linker` folder.
+Here are the instructions for running the code from scratch.

 ### Step 1: Setup
 - Follow the steps under **Linking Setup** if you haven't already.
 In particular, steps in this section require that you generate or retrieve `mention2ID.pkl` if you haven't already in a previous step.
 -  Generate a frequency dictionary `freq_dict.pkl` containing mappings from {synonym : frequency} by running:
 ```
-python generate_freq_dict.py --input-file <input_file>
+python generate_freq_dict.py --input-file ../data/input_files/comm_IDs.tsv --output-file ../data/intermediate_files/freq_dict.pkl
 ```
 This file will be later used in clustering.